harrisj/harrisj.github.io/_posts/published/2015-12-16-food-infographics.md

 Of course, after all this, it's worth pointing out that infographics aren't entirely new to the food world.&nbsp; We interact with visually presented information on a daily basis — either because they are legally required (we all know what the [food pyramid](https://en.wikipedia.org/wiki/Food_pyramid_(nutrition)) is and [how to perform a Heimlich Maneuver](http://www.studio360.org/story/sideshow-podcast-bea-arthur-and-unicorns-teach-you-heimlich-maneuver/), or because they're extremely practical; that chart at the butcher showing [the cuts of meat on a steer](https://www.angus.org/pub/beefchart.pdf) is an infographic too.
 What these tremendously successful examples prove is that when done right, an infographic displays perfect harmony between info and graphic: a good one is always going to be significantly more clear and accessible than an equivalent block of text, or an equivalent visual-only representation.

 But none of this is to say that an infographic should stand alone. _A Visual Guide to Drink_ is better than some wine references in some ways, but you still need other books if you want to go deep on the nuances of a particular grape, or the histories of various AOCs. _Taste_ may tell you which countries are most enamored of instant ramen, but it won’t give you a deep look at the cultural and geographic reasons why.
 Even at their very, very best, infographics provide their user with just a starting point for understanding the world.
 To that end, these books, in differing degrees, succeed.
 But you'll still need the rest of your library to support them; for better or for worse, neither one stands alone on the shelf.
 And that's okay — they shouldn't have to.

-_Images are not included here, since they are copyrighted.
-Navigate to the original piece on Eater to see them._